 In our church, we take a few minutes to greet one another between worship and the message.
 Most churches do.
 These few minutes are rich and should not be overlooked as something to get out of the way.
-On the contrary, they can can powerfully minister to visiting guests and regular attendees alike.
+On the contrary, they can powerfully minister to visiting guests and regular attendees alike.
+These moments are a chance to show the Father’s love with a warm smile or kind word.

 Why Do You Go To Church?